 Highlights include Gocta Falls, Gotas de Agua & Tucume.

-5-DAy Andean Valleys & Pacific Coast Birding Itinerary:
+5-DAy Andean Valleys & Pacific Coast Birding Day-By-day Itinerary:

 Day 1: Cocachimba: Gocta (Dinner)

 On arrival at Cocachimba, you are welcomed with a cold drink.
 The rest of the day is free to enjoy the stunning natural surroundings, with impressive views of Gocta Falls.